 24th, 25th and 26th September 2022 – Moremi Game Reserve Bodumatau one of my absolute favourite places in all of Moremi Game Reserve we should have the immediate area to ourselves from 4pm to 8am at least a big chance for us to watch Elephants and Hippo’s

-8 places left cost pp sharing US$11,250 in luxury Sahara Tents or more affordable option in comfortable 3 metres dome tents with toilet en suite US $9,550
+8 places left cost pp sharing US$8000 in luxury Sahara Tents or more affordable option in comfortable 3 metres dome tents with toilet en suite US $9,550

-This is inclusive of all meals and drinks at The Waterfront x 2 nights, Camp Kalahari, enjoy the Continuity of having your own familiar guides and vehicles throughout this safari.
+This is inclusive of all meals and drinks at The Waterfront, and 15 nights on safari all inclusive enjoy the Continuity of having your own familiar guides and vehicles throughout this safari.